 Joining a multi-channel network (MCN)

 According to Wikipedia, “a multi-channel network (MCN) is an organization that works with video platforms such as YouTube, to offer assistance to a channel owner in areas such as “product, programming, funding, cross-promotion, partner management, digital rights management, monetization/sales, and/or audience development” in exchange for a percentage of the ad revenue from the channel”.
-MCN are now common in the world of YouTubers looking to monetize their channel, and several makers from our list have already joined a MCN.
+MCN is now common in the world of YouTubers looking to monetize their channel, and several makers from our list have already joined an MCN.

 If you’re looking to take your 3D printing YouTube channel to the next step, this could be the way to go.
-No need to have tens of thousands of subscribers either, as MCN are not only focusing on reach but also on the engagement of the audience on high potential niches such as additive manufacturing.
+No need to have tens of thousands of subscribers either, as MCN is not only focusing on reach but also on the engagement of the audience on high potential niches such as additive manufacturing.

 How to use our list of the 3D printing channels on YouTube

 Here is the number of subscribers as of September 13, 2018, 18 months after the last subs count we did in March 2017.
 This allowed us to calculate an 18-month growth rate for channels featured in this list.

 This is the growth percentage of the channel, based on the evolution of the total number of subscribers over the past 18 months (from March 2017 to September 2018).
 This growth rate gives an indication of which channels are growing fast.
 We highlighted the super fast-growing channels with a little fire emoji (growth rate above 500%).

 This time, we’ve decided to categorize 3D printing YouTubers to make the list easier to use: